DionKara/POM_Twitter/README.md

 * Descriptor directory

-  Descriptor_getter directory contains the following:
+-Descriptor_getter directory contains the following:

 1. Input_dataset - A sample of cleaned tweets from the application datasets.